-Against my psychologists’ wishes, I have given my OCD a personality, an avatar in my mind.
-To me, my personal disorder is like a crow.
-It is my OCDemon, a vicious creature who not only lurks in every corner of my brain but dances there like a demonic Michael Flatly.
-He is a confident beast, a malicious extrovert strutting around the deepest corridors of my mind like a psychotic crack-toking John Travolta.
-I hate him (not John Travolta, although Face Off was terrible,) I hate the Crow because his attacks are constant.
-On the hardest days he gnaws at my conscience like a coyote with a bone full of marrow, on better days, when he is not on my shoulder, he is circling above me, cawing as if his black wings are on fire.
+Against my psychologists’ wishes, I gave my OCD a personality, an avatar in my mind.
+To me, my disorder is like a crow.
+It is my OCDemon, a malicious creature dwelling in the boiler room of my brain, dancing like a demonic Michael Flatley.
+He is a confident beast, a vicious extrovert strutting around the deepest corridors of my mind like a psychotic crack-toking Tony Manero.
+I hate the Crow because his attacks are spiteful and constant.
+He is intentionally cruel.
+Ceaseless and petty.
+On the hardest days he gnaws at my conscience like a coyote with a bone, on better days, when he is not on my shoulder, he is circling above me, cawing as if his black wings are on fire.

 Like a birthmark or a third nipple, he is a special part of me, and wherever I go Crow comes too.
 My mission each day is to convince myself he doesn’t matter.
 His job is to peck me to death.

 Welcome to the main event, an anxiety-ridden fistfight with mental illness.

 Fighting OCD every day.
 Shuffling, hesitating, ruminating around the world.
 As the crow flies…